 Drinking apple cider vinegar is thought by many people, to be an effective way to kill a wide variety of human parasites.
-Though it is probably great at ridding your body of intestinal parasites, like pinworms and tapeworms, drinking ACV has no effect on killing scabies.
+Though it is probably great at ridding your body of intestinal parasites, like pin-worms and tapeworms, drinking ACV has no effect on killing scabies.
 But that does not mean you shouldn’t do it.
-It can still help to reduce your skins allergic reaction by lowering your bodies systemic inflamation, as well as providing probiotics, minerals, and enzymes that will help your skin heal even faster.
+It can still help to reduce your skins allergic reaction by lowering your bodies systemic inflammation, as well as providing probiotics, minerals, and enzymes that will help your skin heal even faster.

 Rub baking soda on your rash

-Rubbing a paste of baking soda on your skin will help to reduce the itching and rash, caused by the scabies.
+Rubbing a paste of baking soda on your skin will help to reduce the itching and rash caused by the scabies.
 It has an alkaline PH of 9, which is high enough to kill the mites, but not high enough to hurt your skin.

 Take a bath in vinegar or baking soda

 Taking a vinegar or baking soda bath is a popular home treatment for everything, from sunburns to athlete’s foot.
 But I have personally found that it works wonders for soothing the skin, when your dealing with a scabies infestation.
 In the case of taking a bath vs applying vinegar or baking soda directly, the bath water will dilute the alkaline or acidic properties of what ever you add.
-So if you don’t notice much relief while taking your bath, try adding another cup or two.
-Another thing I love about taking a bath, is that you can add in all of your home remedies at the same time.
+So, if you don’t notice much relief while taking your bath, try adding another cup or two.
+Another thing I love about taking a bath, is that you can add in all of your other home remedies at the same time.

-Four more things you can add to your bath
+4 more things you can add to your bath

 1. Sulfur Soap